Stryyder/The-Coding-Journey/README.md

 - Mega-Cheat: Work halted to work on a client site (React looks promising to componentize this)
 - Client site: Skeleton in place - Working on performance tweaks
 - Jabroney: Work ended.
 Great project, but the more I learn, the more embarrassed I am of it.
+- Considered at some point reworking an older project with updated knowledge, but will wait until some of my projects wrap up